abhishek-yadav-workforce/shift-group/springboot-shift-belonger/README.md

 	shift_code-> foreign key(shift.code)
 	shift_group_code-> foreign key(shift_group.code)

-Table shift code will have one to many relation with shift_grouping and vice versa(Many to one) Table shift_group code will have one to many relation with shift_grouping and vice versa(Many to one)
+Table shift code will have one to many relation with shift_grouping and vice versa(Many to One) Table shift_group code will have one to many relation with shift_grouping and vice versa(Many to One)

 Assumptions and Decision